Understanding the Dashboard

 Auto-save indicator

-In the writing phase, a status chip appears in the header showing your save state:
+On the writing screen, a status chip appears in the header showing your save state:

 - Saving (spinner): Currently saving to the cloud